-Designed by Clyde Johnston, the River course was the first of two 18-hole layouts to appear at the River Landing Country Club in 1996, with six of the holes running along a mile-long frontage on the Cape Fear River.
+Designed by Clyde Johnston, the River course was the first of two 18-hole layouts to appear at the River Landing Country Club in 1996, with six of the holes running beside a mile-long frontage of the Northeast Cape Fear River.

 Maximizing its setting on the Northeast Cape Fear River, River Landing’s courses thrive and continue to be ranked among the state’s finest golf properties.
 On a recent trip to the Wallace community, it became very apparent why both routings are so well-regarded.
 Presented under immaculate conditions – with tight fairways, lush rough, and fast greens – the two layouts at River Landing offer distinct challenges that test all aspects of one’s game.
 It is the consummate playground for any golf enthusiast, and it is impossible to imagine ever growing tired of either 18-hole layout.

 Typically considered stronger than its younger sibling, the River Course’s tight landing areas and island fairways make it a ball-striker’s dream.
 Beautiful inclusions of the Northeast Cape Fear River throughout the routing remind the player that accuracy is critical and that driver can generally stay in your bag.
 Notable holes include:

 • #3: The first of many holes with a forced carry to the fairway and green, the third invokes options.
 The ideal angle of attack to the putting surface is from the right, though this area is guarded by two large bunkers.
 Two more traps protect the green on the left, making that angle from the fairway even less desirable.

 • #6: A stunning one shotter, the 6th is the first introduction to the property’s namesake.
 While not a long hole, sticking a wedge or short iron to this oblong green while avoiding both the river and a deep, central bunker make for a tricky, yet gorgeous par three.